 Beyond Fox Rothschild

 In addition to his teaching duties, Brian is active in the American Bar Association.
-He currently serves as co-editor of the website and social media accounts for the American Bar Association Business Torts and Unfair Competition Committee.
+He serves as Co-Chair of the ABA Section of Litigation's Business Torts and Unfair Competition Committee for the 2016-17 bar year.
 In 2014, he co-chaired the ABA Corporate Counsel CLE Seminar.
 He is a member of the ABA Judicial Internship Opportunity Program.
 He is also active in the Irish American Business Chamber and Network, Brehon Society, Bucknell Professional Network and the Greater Philadelphia Rugby Business Network.

 Brian also maintains an active pro bono practice and represents homeless veterans before the Veteran’s Administration.
 During his career, he has litigated on behalf of college student editors, disabled New Jersey residents and gay rights advocates.